Canopy Height Model Creation: A Python Workflow for Forestry and Ecological Applications

 Ground Classification & Terrain Extraction

 The accuracy of any CHM is directly constrained by the precision of the underlying Digital Terrain Model (DTM).
 Python workflows typically implement iterative morphological filtering, cloth simulation filtering (CSF), or progressive triangulated irregular network (TIN) densification to separate ground returns from vegetation.
-Libraries such as pycsf and scipy.spatial provide robust implementations for ground point extraction.
-Once ground points are isolated, interpolation methods such as inverse distance weighting (IDW) or natural neighbor gridding generate a continuous bare-earth surface.
+PDAL provides filters.csf and filters.smrf for ground point extraction.
+Once ground points are isolated, writers.gdal with output_type="min" generates a continuous bare-earth surface from the classified returns.
 A rigorously validated Digital Terrain Model Generation pipeline accounts for steep slopes, riparian corridors, and micro-topographic variation, which are critical for accurate height normalization in complex forest ecosystems.

 When generating the DTM, cell size selection must align with the intended ecological scale.
 A 1-meter resolution typically captures understory structure, while 0.5-meter grids are preferred for precision forestry and individual tree crown delineation.
 The USGS 3D Elevation Program (3DEP) provides authoritative guidelines for vertical accuracy thresholds that should be referenced during QA/QC phases.